praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 ## Create Launch Server Side property

-In Experience Platform Launch, create your property.
+In Experience Platform Launch, create a property of type "Edge."

 1. Click **[!UICONTROL New property]**.